If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

 You will also be asked about roommates and other close contacts with whom you live.
-Health & Wellness may begin the close contact notifications of immediate UNH community members.
+Health & Wellness will begin the close contact notifications of UNH community members.
 A close contact is defined as being within 6 feet of an infected individual for at least 10-15 minutes, regardless of mask use.
 The N.H.
-Department of Health and Human Services will also be notified and they will complete the contract tracing effort.
-Close contacts require 14 days of self-quarantine.
-Self-quarantine is recommended to be completed at your permanent home, but there will be limited quarantine housing available on campus.
+Department of Health and Human Services will also be notified.
+Close contacts require 10 days of self-quarantine.
+Self-quarantine is recommended to be completed at your local address or permanent home if the situation allows, but there will be limited quarantine housing available on campus.

-During isolation or quarantine, you will maintain regular contact with Health & Wellness, and state public health staff.
+During isolation or quarantine, you will maintain regular contact with Health & Wellness.
 If your health allows, you are encouraged to work with your instructors to determine how to continue to make progress in your courses.
 You do NOT need to tell your instructor anything about your medical condition.
 Your instructor will be notified, per normal processes, that you will be unable to participate in classroom or laboratory activities for non-academic reasons and that they should help you continue to make progress toward class completion.
 As always, it is your responsibility to stay on track with course requirements.